-An exciting and interactive experience for anyone knowledgeable in the use of computers.
-Web page software is used to develop interactive multimedia.
-Activities will include tutorials, small assignments and putting a web page online.
+An exciting and interactive experience for anyone knowledgeable in the use of computers and the web.
+Html coding is used to develop interactive webpages.
+Activities will include tutorials, small assignments and putting a web page online with wix.

 C++ is becoming the language of choice for introducing college students across the country to computer science and programming.
 This 1/2-unit course is an introductory course to computer programming using the C++ computer language.
 Topics to be covered include history of computers, computer architecture, variables and constants, math operations, decision making, if/else statements, loops, and functions.
 This course is highly recommended for students interested in careers in computer science, engineering, or business.

 PLTW- Computer Science Essentials / Introduction to Computer Science : 2955 : 40 Weeks : 1 Credit